petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-settings.md

 [Invite other users and manage access](./workspace-settings/managing-users.md) to the workspace.
 Note that [Multi-Factor Authentication](./workspace-settings/multi-factor-authentication.md) is required for each user.

 [View and manage the different properties](./workspace-settings/managing-properties.md) you have in your workspace.
-Also see [Scoping Sites and Individuals Using Properties](./workspace-settings/scoping-sites-and-individuals-using-properties.md).
+Also see [Scoping Sites and Individuals Using Properties](./workspace-settings/scoping-sites-and-individuals-using-properties.md) and [Contact Sync Data Reference](./workspace-settings/contact-sync-data-reference.md).

 Keep an eye on your [workspace data usage](./workspace-settings/tracking-usage.md) compared to the Analytics Cloud plan you purchased.